ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/how_to_use_kpsadmin_command.md

 ### Example of switching a data source in interactive mode

-This example shows how to switch from Cassandra storage to file storage.
+This example shows how to switch from Cassandra storage to file storage using the kpsadmin tool.

-#### Step 1: Backup collection data using `kpsadmin`
+#### Step 1: Backup collection data

 To copy the current data in the collection to the new data source, back up the collection data using `kpsadmin` option `21) Backup All`.